San Miguel de Tucumán: Sports

 Association football is the most popular sport in the city.
 San Miguel's main football clubs are Club Atlético San Martín de Tucumán and Club Atlético Tucumán.
-Club Atletico San Martin is based out of San Miguel de Tucuman and was founded in 1909.
+Club Atletico San Martín is based out of San Miguel de Tucumán and was founded in 1909.
 This team has won four total national titles (1944, 1988, 2005, and 2007–08) and several regional titles.
-The longtime rival, Club Atletico Tucuman, is also based in the city of San Miguel de Tucuman but was founded in 1901.
-This team is the oldest football club in the Tucuman Province and the team has five national titles (1959, 2004, 2005, 2007–08, and 2008–09) and also many regional titles.
+The longtime rival, Club Atletico Tucumán, is also based in the city of San Miguel de Tucumán but was founded in 1901.
+This team is the oldest football club in the Tucumán Province and the team has five national titles (1959, 2004, 2005, 2007–08, and 2008–09) and also many regional titles.

 Basketball is also a popular sport, some clubs are Juan Bautista Alberdi Club, Central Córdoba Club, Belgrano Club, Villa Luján Club, Tucumán BB Club and others.
 Tucumán was one of two co-hosts of the 1995 FIBA Americas Championship.

 The city is also a rugby union hotbed and hosts the Unión de Rugby de Tucumán, as well as the province's two most successful clubs: Tucumán Rugby Club and Universitario.
 The rugby of Tucumán is the second most powerful in the Argentine, behind the Rugby of the Buenos Aires Union.
 For eight times, the Naranjas (Oranges) won the Argentine Championship of Unions; this is the greatest number won by a hinterland union.
 Other important rugby clubs of the city are Natación y Gimnasia, Cardenales, Tucumán Lawn Tennis, Los Tarcos, amongst others.
 The fans of the rugby of Tucumán are the most passionate among the Argentines.